Nordic Connector – an accelerator for the Northern Nordics

 WHAT HAS BEEN DONE SO FAR?

-An initial survey has been conducted, showing that nature conservation areas do not pose any obstacle to the connection.
-However, more detailed environmental impact assessments are needed.
+Initial surveys have been conducted, showing that nature conservation areas do not pose any obstacle to the connection.
+However, the studies also concluded that more detailed environmental impact assessments are needed.
 Independent experts Esa Eranti and Antti Talvitie have performed economic calculations and demonstrated that there are feasible construction solutions for the project.
-An investigation of the fixed connection is included in Finland’s current Government Programme.
+An investigation of the fixed connection is included in Finland’s Government Programme, and the Finnish Transport Infrastructure Agency carried out a study in 2024-2025.

 ENHANCED PREPAREDNESS